Crockpot Beef and Broccoli – It's Not About Nutrition

 Can I use a different cut of beef?

 Yes, frozen broccoli works well.
-Add it directly to the slow cooker during the last 30 minutes of cooking.
+Simply drop it into the slow cooker minutes before serving.

 What if I don’t have sesame oil?

-How do I keep the broccoli from getting mushy?
+What can I do to prevent the broccoli from going mushy?